angular/components/guides/v9-hammerjs-migration.md

 ### Why is a migration needed?

-Since HammerJS previously was a requirement for a few Angular Material components, projects might have installed `HammerJS` for these.
-Since HammerJS is no longer needed when updating to v9, the dependency on HammerJS can be unnecessary and should be removed.
+Since HammerJS previously was a requirement for a few Angular Material components, projects might have installed `HammerJS` exclusively for Angular Material.
+Since HammerJS is no longer needed when updating to v9, the dependency on HammerJS can be removed if it's not used directly in the application.

 In some cases, projects use HammerJS events in templates while relying on Angular Material modules to set up the HammerJS event plugin.
 Since this is no longer the case in version 9, such projects need to manually configure the HammerJS event plugin in order to continue using these HammerJS events.

-### How does the migration work?
+### What does the migration do?

-The migration automatically removes HammerJS from the project if HammerJS is not used in the project anywhere.
-If HammerJS events provided by the deprecated `GestureConfig` are used in templates, the migration will set up a new config that supports the used events, and the `HammerModule` which enables event bindings to HammerJS in templates.
+The migration automatically removes HammerJS from the project if HammerJS is not used.

+Additionally, Angular Material's `GestureConfig` (now deprecated) defined custom HammerJS gestures.
+If the application directly uses any of these gestures, the migration will introduce a new application-specific configuration for these custom gestures, removing the dependency on Angular Material's `GestureConfig`.

+Finally, if the application uses HammerJS directly, the migration will add an import for Angular's new `HammerModule`, which enabled HammerJS event bindings.
+These bindings were previously enabled by default in Angular versions 8 and below.

-In case a custom [`HAMMER_GESTURE_CONFIG`][1] is provided and there are references to the deprecated Angular Material `GestureConfig`, the migration will print a warning about ambiguous usage.
+If your application provides a custom [`HAMMER_GESTURE_CONFIG`][1] and also references the deprecated Angular Material `GestureConfig`, the migration will print a warning about ambiguous usage.
 The migration cannot migrate the project automatically and manual changes are required.
 Read more [in the dedicated section](#The-migration-reported-ambiguous-usage-What-should-I-do).

-### How can I remove HammerJS from the project?
+### How does the schematic remove HammerJS?

-As explained in the section above, if you do not use HammerJS in your project, the migration removes HammerJS from your project.
+HammerJS can be set up in many ways.
+The migration handles the most common cases, covering approaches recommended by Angular Material in the past.
 The migration performs the following steps:

-_Disclaimer:_ HammerJS can be set up in lots of different ways.
-The migration only handles the most common cases which were also recommended by Angular Material in the past.

 *1\.* Remove `hammerjs` from the project `package.json`.
 ```json